vacuumlabs/webpack-config-vacuumlabs/README.md

 # webpack-config-vacuumlabs

-Default Webpack 2 & 3 config we use in Vacuumlabs.
+Default Webpack 4 config we use in Vacuumlabs.

 Use version ^1 for React ^15.
 Should also work with React 16, though you won't benefit from newer React version.

 Use version ^2 for React ^16.

+For Webpack 2 & 3 use version ^1 or ^2

 All the loaders, transformers, etc.. are peer dependencies and should be installed top-level.
 Just invoke [this command](./peerDeps.md).
 If you think, it's nuisance and the package should install